Kiamba, Sarangani: Demographics

-The majority of the population speak Cebuano although early settlers were of Ilocano origin.
-There are a lot of Moro people (Sangil and Maguindanaon) who settles in the area long before the Christians from Luzon came.
+The majority of the population speak Cebuano, although early settlers were of Ilocano origin, as a result of assimilation into the majority Cebuano-speaking society due to the huge influx of migrants from Cebu, Bohol, Siquijor, and other Cebuano-speaking parts of Mindanao residing in the area over the years.
+There are a lot of Moro people (Sangil and Maguindanaon) who settles in the area long before the Christians from Luzon (and later Visayas) came.
 One of the indigenous peoples living in mountainous areas of Kiamba is known as T'boli.